-- 1. Georgia Military College may award transfer course credit for work completed at other colleges and universities in which a grade of "C" (2.0) or better was earned.
+- 1. GMC may award transfer course credit for work completed at other colleges and universities in which a grade of "C" (2.0) or better was earned.
 Such credit will be awarded based upon comparability of the course(s) with existing GMC credit course offerings, degrees and majors.
 Students planning to continue their studies for a more advanced degree in science or technology must consult with their Graduation Coach to determine if credit transferred in these areas is appropriate considering that the pace of research or technology may have overtaken its content.
-If such a determination is made, a petition should be submitted to the Associate Vice President of Academic Affairs to have the transferred credit removed from the student's active degree program and their Georgia Military College transcript, so the student may retake the course. - 2.
-Georgia Military College will only award transfer credit for up to 67.5 quarter hours.
+If such a determination is made, a petition should be submitted to the Vice President of Academic Policy & Program Development to have the transferred credit removed from the student's active degree program and their GMC transcript, so the student may retake the course. - 2.
+GMC will only award transfer credit for up to 67.5 quarter hours.
 In meeting this requirement, transfer credits are awarded into the core curriculum first and the students declared degree concentration second.
 Additionally, courses that have GMC equivalents take precedence over courses that do not have a GMC equivalent and are therefore transferred first.
-Students may request an exemption to this policy by petition to the Vice President of Academic Affairs. - 3.
+Students may request an exemption to this policy by petitioning to the Vice President of Academic Policy & Program Development. - 3.
 Credit earned at accredited technical colleges may be accepted depending on the student's degree program and the level of courses taken at the technical college.
-Refer to the Technical College Credit Policy for more information. - 4.
-Learning Support Services class completion at accredited technical colleges may be used to assist with determining placement level.
-These courses are not transferable for credit into a degree program, however.
+Refer to the Technical College Credit Policy for more information.

-- 5. Upper division courses (those numbered above 299 that reflect junior/senior level classes) generally are not transferable but may be accepted with a petition approved by the Vice President of Academic Affairs under extenuating circumstances. - 6.
-The PER 101 course (College Success) is required for all degree-seeking students, except those who upon admission have successfully completed or transferred in 24 quarter hours or more of college- level courses and are in good academic standing according to GMC standards of academic progress, and must be completed during a student's first term of enrollment at GMC. - 7.
+- 4. LSS class completion at accredited technical colleges may be used to assist with determining placement level.
+These courses are not transferable for credit into a degree program, however. - 5.
+Upper division courses (those numbered above 299 that reflect junior/senior level classes) generally are not transferable but may be accepted with a petition approved by the Vice President of Academic Policy & Program Development under extenuating circumstances. - The LDR 101 course (Introduction to Leadership and College Success) is required for all degreeseeking students and is recommended to be completed during a student's first or second term of enrollment at GMC. - 7.
 Students transferring from a semester system institution will have credit converted by multiplying semester hours by 1.5.
 Example: 3 semester hour course x 1.5 = 4.5 quarter hours.
 Students transferring courses may use a course transferred into GMC to satisfy corresponding course requirements in a GMC degree track.
-Typically, students will be required to take additional course work in order to complete degree quarter-hour requirements (a minimum of 90 quarter hours is required for an associate degree). - 8.
-Georgia Military College does not award academic credit for course work taken on a non-credit basis. - 9.
-Military training/experience and schooling will be evaluated for credit toward a GMC degree as recommended by the American Council on Education (ACE) Guide and recommendation of the appropriate Program Dean. - 10.
+Typically, students will be required to take additional coursework in order to complete degree quarter-hour requirements (a minimum of 90 quarter hours is required for an associate degree). - 8.
+GMC does not award academic credit for coursework taken on a non-credit basis. - 9.
+Military training/experience and schooling other than CCAF, and non-accredited courses will be evaluated for credit toward a GMC degree as recommended by the American Council on Education (ACE) Guide and recommendation of the appropriate Program Dean. - 10.
 Formal military training will not be transferred or credited toward ROTC courses.
 ROTC courses at other colleges may be transferred toward a GMC degree.